Hydrogen private/public partnership

-Establishes a hydrogen private-public partnership within the Department of Business, Economic Development, and Tourism, with assistance from the Hawaii natural energy institute of the University of Hawaii; appropriates unspecified funds.
-(SB1435 HD1)
+Establishes a hydrogen private/public partnership within the Department of Business, Economic Development, and Tourism.
+Appropriates funds.

 TWENTY-FIRST LEGISLATURE, 2001

 A BILL FOR AN ACT